melsman/mlkit/doc/arm64-compiler.md

 ## Continuous integration

-See [macOS ARM CI](arm64-ci.md) for the MLKit/MLton host matrix, native build and bootstrap phases, and retained test reports and installation artifacts.
+See [macOS ARM CI](arm64-ci.md) for the MLKit host configuration, native build and bootstrap phases, and retained test reports and installation artifacts.

 The [style and composition report](arm64-style.md) describes the local `++`